-There is also scope to include time where the students are able to work on their own research programmes; either during the 9 day module or in place of the other add on modules.
+There is also scope to include time where the students are able to work on their own research programmes; either during the 9 day module, or in place of the other add on modules.
 Students can use this as their individual research component and are able to create group projects.

 All research projects are aligned with the game reserve management objective and can be broad and dynamic.
 The research will benefit both the student and the game reserve.
 Many research programmes allow for hands-on experience where life skills, not available in their present environment, are encouraged and taught.
-Once a project subject is chosen, a project proposal should be developed and materials and methods can be discussed.
-These projects must be carefully prepared in advance of the trip so that the reserve can put all the necessary requirements in place so the research can run as smoothly and efficiently as possible.
+Once a project subject is chosen, a project proposal should be made and materials and methods can be discussed.
+These projects must be carefully prepared in advance of the trip so that the reserve can put all the necessaries in place so the research can run as smoothly and efficiently as possible.

-- Alien Plant Management- Invasive plants play havoc with natural habitats; infestation need to be investigated, mapped out and recommendation made for their removal. - Aquatic Systems river, springs and dams The Mkuzi river forms the southern boundary of the reserve and there are several streams, ponds, dams and water holes that need monitoring and measuring for rainfall. - Geology and Soils Current land use practices need their impacts monitored and recorded. - Small and Medium herbivore management Grazing and browsing impacts, especially near to artificial water points.
+- Alien Plant Management- invasive plants play havoc with natural habitats, infestation need to be investigated, mapped out and recommendations made for their removal. - Aquatic systems-river, springs and dams The Mkuzi river forms the southern boundary of the reserve and there are several streams, ponds, dams and water holes that need monitoring and have the rainfall measured. - ➤ Geology and Soils Current land use practices need their impacts monitored and recorded. - Small and Medium herbivore management Grazing and browsing impacts, especially near to artificial water points.
 Impacts of hunting and sale of game. - Mega Herbivore Management Cape Buffalo, a protected species, need to be monitored and tracked daily.
-Feeding habits and their impact need to be reported on.
+Feeding habits, and their impact need to be reported on.

-- Small Predator Management All species need to be identified, mainly via camera trapping.
-A catalogue of animals is being made so we can identify as many individuals as possible on the reserve.
-More information is desperately required by the reserve, especially in relation to prey species. - Large Predator Management Lion, Leopard, Wild Dog, Spotted Hyena, Brown Hyena and Caracal have an impact that needs to be identified and recorded.
-Mapping their home ranges and activity. - Conservation Management Aspects of the physical management of the environment and other supporting infrastructure needed to manage a game reserve.
-Fencing, road and tracks, erosion, planning and mapping. - Amphibians Many of which are threatened or endangered, the reserve has a check list of the species but little is known about their status and distribution - Insectavora including spiders Only 21 are recorded on the reserve when thousands of species occur.
-Insects are important environmental indicators so they need to be identified and monitored. - Environmental education For children both in local schools and abroad, an adult education course is needed. - Biodiversity heritage How do we manage the ecosystem beyond the fence line of the game reserve.
+Large Predator Management - Lion, Leopard, Wild Dog, Spotted Hyena, Brown Hyena and Caracal.
+All of these have an impact that needs to be identified and recorded.
+Mapping their home ranges and activity.

+Conservation Management - Aspects of the physical management of the environment and other supporting infrastructure needed to manage a game reserve.
+Fencing, road and tracks, erosion, planning and mapping.

+Amphibians - Many of which are threatened or endangered, the reserve has a check list of the species but little is known about their status and distribution

+➢ Insectavora including spiders - Only 21 are recorded on the reserve when thousands of species occur.
+Insects are important environmental indicators so they need to be identified and monitored.

+Environmental education - For children both in local schools and abroad, an adult education course is needed.

+Biodiversity heritage - How do we manage the ecosystem beyond the fence line of the game reserve.